CURE Insurance Arena: Men's basketball

 The 2000 and 2001 Northeast Conference men's basketball tournaments were held there, as was the 2003 Metro Atlantic Athletic Conference men's basketball tournament.

 The arena also hosted a game between Oak Hill Academy and Saint Vincent-Saint Mary High School, which featured a matchup between LeBron James and Carmelo Anthony.
 The game was broadcast nationally on ESPN.

 Women's college basketball

 In 2006, the arena hosted the first and second rounds of the NCAA Women's Division I Basketball Tournament.
 In 2009, the arena hosted the Trenton Regional of the NCAA Women's Division I Basketball Tournament where the University of Connecticut went to the Women's Final Four.

 Men's club hockey

 In 2021, The College of New Jersey's club ice hockey program announced it would play five home games at the arena during the 2021–22 season.
 Later on this increased with the non-varsity team using the arena as a home venue to finish the regular season.
 As defending conference champions, the Lions hosted the 2022 Colonial Cup Playoffs at the arena and reached the championship game before falling to the top seeded University of Pennsylvania.

-ECHL The Trenton Titan/ Devils played here from 1999-2013 when the titans folded.
+ECHL The Trenton Titans/ Devils played here from 1999-2013, when the franchise folded; in early 2026, however, it was announced that the league would return to Trenton, with the Utah Grizzlies moving to the city, initially, announced as being affiliated with the NHL's Colorado Avalanche, before that organization announced the New Mexico Goatheads as its new affiliate in the ECHL, reopening the possibility of either the New Jersey Devils/Philadelphia Flyers affiliating with the new team.